yashshroff99/yashshroff99/README.md

 - 👋 Hi, I’m Yash Shroff
-- 👀 I’m interested in Crypto
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning about Blockchain
+- 🌱 I’m currently learning about Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on projects related to solidity.
 - 📫 You can reach out to me on yashshroff99@gmail.com

 <!---